 The liquidity risk in the Group is considered to be very limited.
 The parent company's portfolios are largely made up of liquid investments.
 At the same time, the cash flows from these activities are large relative to the liquidity needs for day-to-day operations.
 The companies in the Group are responsible for their own liquidity management.
 This section describes the liquidity risk for KLP.
-For KLP Bedriftspensjon AS og KLP Skadeforsikring AS, refer to their SFCR reports, and for KLP Banken AS and KLP Kapitalforvaltning AS, refer to their ICAAP reports.
+For KLP Bedriftspensjon AS and KLP Skadeforsikring AS, refer to their SFCR reports (section C.4 Liquidity risk), and for KLP Banken AS and KLP Kapitalforvaltning AS, refer to their ICAAP reports.
 All companies are subject to specific liquidity requirements.